sct-pipeline/ukbiobank-spinalcord-csa/README.md

 After all correction are done, you can generate a QC report by adding the flag `-qc-only-` to the command above.
 Note that SCT is required for generating QC report.

 #### 3. Vertebral labeling
-Manual labeling uses SCT and the QC report is generated automatically.
+Note that manual labeling uses SCT and the QC report is generated automatically.

 **TODO: put video here**